-The course contains two units, or projects, which are essentially extended sketchbooks of preparatory work leading up to a 'final piece'.
-One project is the coursework (60%), while the second is the exam (40%).
-There are lots of options available within the course, as once coursework begins in the Divisions, pupil choose their own themes to explore, setting their own classwork and homework.
-This means you can encounter painting, drawing, sculpture, printmaking and photography throughout.
+The course contains two coursework projects (60%) and an exam project (40%).
+For each of these, students make a range of preparatory studies and experiments, recorded in sketchbooks and which lead up to a 'final piece'.
+The final piece for the exam project is made over two days under exam conditions.
+There are lots of options available within the course, as once coursework begins in the Divisions, pupils choose their own themes to explore, setting their own classwork and homework.
+This means you can encounter painting, drawing, sculpture, printmaking, and photography throughout.
 In all cases boys direct their work in accordance with their personal motivations and enthusiasms.